dojo/docs/dijit/WidgetSet.rst

 .. contents::
    :depth: 2

 A dijit.WidgetSet is a collection of Dijit widgets.
 It can be used for bulk operation and control of groups of widgets.
-In Dojo 1.7, including dijit.WidgetSet will add Array-like functions to the main :ref:`dijit/registry` object as well for backwards-compatibility; this behaviour will be removed in Dojo 2.0.
+In Dojo 1.7, including dijit.WidgetSet will add Array-like functions to the main :ref:`dijit/registry` object as well for backwards-compatibility; this behavior will be removed in Dojo 2.0.

 Introduction
 ============